shaps80/Stack/README.md

 @property ...
 NSArray *(^whereIdentifiers)(NSArray *identifiers, BOOL createIfNil);
 ```

+Notice most of the implementations return an instance of `StackQuery`, allowing you to chain in any combination.

+>Note when calling any of the `sort`, `predicate` or `where` methods multiple times, the last call will be used.

 Even my own previous implementations were much more cumbersome than this.
 Stack provides just 9 block-based methods for maximum flexibility, whereas the previous implementation had over 20+ and even then not all combinations were accounted for.
 Here's just a few for comparison:

 ```objc